Sadia1505076/Project-Euler/README.md

 # Project-Euler
-Solutions of problems from https://projecteuler.net/ is in this repository.
+Solutions of problems from https://projecteuler.net/ are in this repository.